jonfanlab/Metagrating-Topology-Optimization/README.md

 ## Features
 ### Robustness
-Robustness parameters are accepted as vectors of dynamic length according to the number of robustness simulations used in computing the gradient.
+Robustness parameters, found in `OptParm.Optimization.Robustness`, are accepted as vectors of dynamic length according to the number of robustness simulations used in computing the gradient.
 Details on robust optimization can be found in this [paper](https://fanlab.stanford.edu/wp-content/papercite-data/pdf/wang2019robust.pdf).
 The default robustness parameters of
 ```
-...StartDeviation = [-5 0 5];
+StartDeviation = [-5 0 5];
-...Weights = [.5 1 .5];
+Weights = [.5 1 .5];
 ```
 define a gradient derived from a -5nm eroded structure, an unperturbed structure, and a 5nm dilated structure, weighted at 0.5x, 1x, and 0.5x respectively.
-Additionally, the magnitude of robustness can be scaled as the optimization progresses between the values defined in `...StartDeviation` and `...EndDeviation`.
-The speed of scaling is defined by `...Ramp`.
-For no scaling, `...StartDeviation` and `...EndDeviation` should be set to the same value.
+Additionally, the magnitude of robustness can be scaled as the optimization progresses between the values defined in `StartDeviation` and `EndDeviation`.
+The speed of scaling is defined by `Ramp`.
+For no scaling, `StartDeviation` and `EndDeviation` should be set to the same value.

 Additional robustness can be added as desired. i.e.
 ```
-...StartDeviation = [-10 -5 0 5 10];
+StartDeviation = [-10 -5 0 5 10];
-...Weights = [.25 .5 1 .5 .25];
+Weights = [.25 .5 1 .5 .25];
 ```
 defines additional simulations with even greater perturbations.

 Optimizations without robustness can be specified.
 ```
-...StartDeviation = [0];
+StartDeviation = [0];
-...Weights = [1];
+Weights = [1];
 ```
 ### Parallelization
 The optimization method can be parallelized across multiple threads in the case of either two polarization devices or robust optimization.
 In `OptimizeDevice.m`, the `for` loops